mantidproject/mantid/docs/source/algorithms/Abins-v1.rst

 Abins is in constant development and suggestions how to make it better are very welcome.
-For any suggestions of enhancements please contact Krzysztof Dymkowski (krzysztof.dymkowski@stfc.ac.uk).
+For any suggestions of enhancements please contact Dr. Sanghamitra Mukhopadhyay (sanghamitra.mukhopadhyay@stfc.ac.uk).

-If abINS is used as part of your data analysis routines, please cite the relevant reference [1]_.
+If Abins is used as part of your data analysis routines, please cite the relevant reference [1]_.

 Usage